 Take a Seasonal Inventory

-An easy way to stay on top of your plant knowledge is to create an inventory.
+Creating an inventory is an easy way to stay on top of your plant knowledge.
 List every plant you have, indoors and outdoors.
 You will want to include several important details, including:

-- What symptoms might it cause (for example, itching, redness, drooling, vomiting)?
+• What symptoms might it cause (itching, redness, drooling, vomiting)?

 Always be sure to keep the seasons in mind.
 Some poisonous plants, like late fall/early winter poinsettias, may only come out during certain times of the year.
 Keep a seasonal journal to account for any changes.